Episode 7tCEC research gaining global recognition

-Using a new platform technology capable of identifying ultra-rare cells in small blood samples, Dr Bhakdi and his team had found a way to isolate and visualize Circulating Endothelial Cells (CEC) in a routine laboratory.
+Using a new platform technology capable of identifying ultra-rare cells in small blood samples, Dr Bhakdi and his team had found a way to isolate and visualise tumour-associated Circulating Endothelial Cells (tCEC, or simply CEC) in a routine laboratory.

 In collaboration with Mahidol University’s renowned Siriraj Hospital in Bangkok, Dr Bhakdi had finally solved the elusive cells’ mystery, prompting oncologists around the globe to fundamentally rethink traditional diagnostic pathways.